Topics:

 Conclusion

 Responsible AI deployment in universities, community foundations, and healthcare institutions necessitates diligent adherence to FERPA and HIPAA compliance frameworks.
 Institutions must prioritize privacy, security, and regulatory compliance to foster trust and ensure the ethical use of AI technology.
-Whether you are looking to onboard a new AI-powered software or thinking about building one in-house, the questions posed above can act as your starting ground to understand what responsible practices should be expected.
+Whether you are looking to onboard a new AI-powered software or thinking about building one in-house, the questions posed above can act as your starting point to understand what responsible practices should be expected.
 By aligning AI initiatives with regulatory standards, institutions can harness the transformative potential of AI while safeguarding individuals’ rights and data privacy.

-About the Author
+About the Authors